merey91/InsideSherpa_Virtual_Internship/README.md

-# InsideSherpa_Virtual_Internship
+# InsideSherpa_Virtual_Experience_Program
-There are some virtual internships Project from InsideSherpa
+There are some virtual internships experience Porgram from InsideSherpa

 1.Quantium- Data Analytics